 Any Exhibitor failing to occupy its contracted space by 8:00 am Pacific on Tuesday, March 28, 2023, will be considered in default and may be subject to cancellation.
 In that event, Management will have the right to use the space for its own convenience, including selling the space to another Exhibitor without any rebate or allowance to the defaulting Exhibitor.

 If the Event fails to take place as scheduled, or is interrupted and/or discontinued, whether in virtual, in-person, or hybrid formats, by reasons of strike, lockout, injunction, act of God, act of war, pandemic, quarantine, disease, epidemic, emergency declared by any government agency or by FBN, or for any other reason beyond FBN’s reasonable control, this Contract may be immediately terminated by FBN upon written notice to the Exhibitor.
 In the event of such termination, FBN shall not be in breach of this Contract, nor shall it be liable or responsible for any loss of business, loss of profits, injury, damages or expense of whatever nature arising therefrom, and the Exhibitor waives any and all damages and claims for damages.

 Care of Building

-To alleviate the unnecessary canvassing of Exhibitors, to assure orderly and efficient installation, operation, and removal of displays, and to ensure high standards of service at fair prices, Triumph Expo & Events (“Triumph”) has been appointed to provide optional goods and services (carpet, furniture, labor, moving equipment, etc.) for Exhibitors.
-Management requires that Exhibitors use Triumph.
-FBN assumes no responsibility for performance failure by Triumph.
+To alleviate the unnecessary canvassing of Exhibitors, to assure orderly and efficient installation, operation, and removal of displays, and to ensure high standards of service at fair prices, Fern Exposition & Event Services LLC (“Fern Expo”) has been appointed to provide optional goods and services (carpet, furniture, labor, moving equipment, etc.) for Exhibitors.
+Management requires that Exhibitors use Fern Expo.
+FBN assumes no responsibility for performance failure by Fern Expo.